-Undergraduate, graduate, MBA, health professions, dental school, medical school and law school student loans offer three main repayment options with a six-month grace period:
+Undergraduate, graduate, MBA, health professions, dental school, medical school and law school student loans offer three main repayment options:

-- Interest: You pay the interest on your loan while you’re in school and during the grace period.
+- Interest: With the interest-only option, you pay only the interest on your loan while you’re in school and during the grace period.
 After that period, you pay interest and principal on your loan.
-Sallie Mae says that freshman students could save 29 percent on their total loan cost by choosing this option.

 Sallie Mae gets an “A+” rating from the Better Business Bureau, the highest possible grade.
-The rating takes into account complaint history and whether the business has appropriately responded to complaints, resolved them in a timely matter and if it’s made a good faith effort to resolve those complaints.
+The rating takes into account complaint history and whether the business has appropriately responded to complaints, resolved them in a timely manner and made a good faith effort to resolve those complaints.

-In order to get started, you’ll need your address, Social Security number, school information (field of study, enrollment status and degree), period of enrollment, requested loan amount, employment information, financial information, two personal contacts and any financial aid or scholarships you’ll be receiving.
+In order to get started, you’ll need your address, Social Security number, school information (field of study, enrollment status and degree), period of enrollment, requested loan amount, employment information and financial information, as well as two personal contacts and any financial aid or scholarships you’ll be receiving.

 Here are the main steps to apply for a loan through Sallie Mae:

-- Start the loan application.
-Here you’ll answer questions and information about the loan amount desired, employment info, financial aid info and personal contacts.
+- Complete the loan application.
+Answer questions and information about the loan amount desired, employment info, financial aid info and personal contacts.

-- Submit the application and add a cosigner.
-You can choose to add a cosigner or apply on your own.
+- Add a co-signer if needed.
+You can choose to add a co-signer or apply on your own.
 Sallie Mae will review your credit history after you submit your application.

 - Finish the loan process.
-After completing the application, Sallie Mae might request additional info.
+After you complete the application, Sallie Mae might request additional info.
 If approved, you’ll choose a variable or fixed interest rate option and repayment option.
-Cosigners will need to accept the terms and sign as well.
+Co-signers will need to accept the terms and sign as well.
 Your eligibility will be certified with your school.

-Contact the lender and ask the reason you were rejected for a loan.
+Contact the lender and ask for the reason why you were rejected for a loan.
 It could be that there was a processing error, or it could be that your credit isn’t strong enough.
-Either way, it’s important to know why your application was turned down so that you can correct those errors before applying to other lenders.
+Either way, it’s important to know why your application was turned down so you can correct those errors before applying with other lenders.